 In 1986 she published the Swedish hymnal, which kept her busy for almost an entire year.
 The hymnal included melodies and had a section common to the Swedish church, nine free churches and the Roman-Catholic church in Sweden.
 This was an historical ecumenical project, which led to Karin Andrén becoming the editor of the nine free churches’ publication Psalmer och Sånger in 1987.

 At the same time there were great reforms within matters relating to church services.
 As a result of this Karin Andrén became responsible for the publication of the two-volume set Den svenska kyrkohandboken in 1987.
 It was Karin Andrén’s suggestion that some sections of the book were provided in English, French and German to meet the needs of Swedish congregations abroad.

 When the Andréns returned to Lund from Stockholm in 1990 Karin Andrén immediately began to consider establishing a pensioners’ university in Lund.
 She then became the driving force behind the setting up of Lunds pensionärsuniversitet.
 Karin Andrén had connected with Folkuniversitetet (the adult education university) during her time in Stockholm, and this organisation served as a sponsor for the pensioners’ university.

 The basis of the institution’s activities were public lectures which were held each semester.
 During Karin Andrén’s period as chair over 200 lectures were delivered in various subjects.
 Karin Andrén carried on as chair of Lunds pensionärsuniversitet for 17 years, and in 2008 she was appointed honorary chair.
 She remained active in her honorary position right up until her death in 2016.
-Karin Andrén’s grave is located at the Norra cemetery in Lund.
+Karin Andrén’s grave is located at Norra kyrkogården (the Northern Cemetery) in Lund.